jed/lave/README.md

 ## How does lave work?

-- traverses the global object to capture accessors
+lave attempts to build the most concise representation of an object, using all the syntax available in JavaScript.
+It does this in the following order:

+- lave traverses the global object to cache paths for any host object.
+So if your structure contains `[].slice`, lave knows that you're looking for `Array.prototype.slice`, and uses that path in its place.

-- traverses your object to convert it into an abstract syntax tree
+- lave traverses your object, converting each value that it finds into an abstract syntax graph.
+It never converts the same object twice; instead it caches all nodes it creates and reuses them any time their corresponding value appears.

-- pulls expressions referenced twice or more into variable declarations
+- lave then finds all expressions referenced more than once, and for each one, pulls the expression into a variable declaration, and replaces everywhere that it occurs with the corresponding identifier, converting the abstract syntax graph into a serializable abstract syntax tree.

-- adds statements needed to fulfil circular references
+- finally, lave adds any statements needed to fulfil circular references in your original graph, and then returns the expression corresponding to your original root value.

 ## Example